marwey/ha-3tier-app-workshop/content/introduction/lab1.md

 ### Create NAT gateways across the public subnets

 The Wordpress instances will need to be able to connect to the Internet and download application or OS updates so we’re going to create two NAT gateways, one for each availability zone where the application is deployed.

+To do this you will create a NAT Gateway for each availability zone, then create a routing table for the application subnet in each availability zone, update the routing table with a path to the NAT gateway, and then associate it with the application subnet.

 ![Figure 9](/images/figure9.png)